shotgunsoftware/python-api/README.md

 You can see the [full history of the Python API on the documentation site](http://developer.shotgunsoftware.com/python-api/changelog.html).

+## Updating HTTPLib2

+1. Download the latest version of HTTPLib2 at https://pypi.org/project/httplib2.
+2. Extract the python2/httplib2 into shotgun_api3/lib/http2lib without the test folder.
+3. Scan the files for any references to importing httplib2 and make sure they import "from ." instead of "from httplib2" because the library isn't in the Python path.

 ## Tests

 Integration and unit tests are provided.